lash0000/end-4-dot/README.md

 My favorite hyprland dotfiles and my favorite commit changes so far like it works at all this is AWESOME.

+## Note to reader:

+There are two .config folders please make it separate in order to work `install.sh` perfectly.

 ![image](https://github.com/lash0000/end-4-dot/assets/38674978/9093cee5-1b77-489d-b205-21cbfb3990f9)

 ## THIS AIN'T UPSTREAM THOO